How CyberLab Executed Targeted Attack Simulations in Financial Services

 Organisations must:

-• Enable MFA consistently, including for privileged and administrative users
+- Enable MFA consistently, including for privileged and administrative users (where separate accounts should be in place)

-Under v3.3, any cloud service that stores or processes organisational data is now in scope.
-This removes previous ambiguity around excluding Software‑as‑a‑Service platforms.
+Under Danzell a new definition has been added ‘any cloud service that stores or processes organisational data is now in scope’.
+This removes previous ambiguity around excluding Software as a Service platforms.

 Practical considerations for business